Background image

 She claimed bronze in the Nor-Am Cup at Apex Mountain, Canada in March 2019 and 6th at Mount Werner, USA a month earlier.

-However, Taylah was thrown another major injury hurdle when a crash while skiing at Perisher in 2019.
+However, Taylah was thrown another major injury hurdle when she crashed while training at Perisher in 2019.
 What was originally thought to be a torn MCL soon after became the second time she had torn her ACL.

 Taylah ended the 2021 calendar year finishing 18th at Alpe d’Huez, France and 17th in dual moguls.
 In December she had two additional top-25 results in Idre Fjall, Sweden and Ruka, Finland.